A white home icon to link to the website homepage

 Key Takeaways

-• Domestic violence can result in trauma and PTSD, causing hopelessness and anxiety.
+• Experiencing domestic violence can result in trauma and PTSD, causing hopelessness and anxiety.

 • A survivor of domestic violence can begin healing through therapy, counseling, and support groups.